Tonywuhk/realai.org/impacts.md

 ---
 # Impacts

 Opinions from influential people [diverge](http://www.agreelist.org/s/advanced-artificial-intelligenc-4mtqyes0jrqy) on whether advanced AI will pose a serious risk to society within the next 50 years.
+Tesla CEO Elon Musk warned in August 2017 that AI poses “vastly” more risk than [North Korea](http://realai.org/about/risks/#north-korea).
 Below we discuss in more details the likely impacts of AGI.

 ## Public Administration